MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/quickstart-groundedness.md

 ```
 **Expected Outcome:**

-The API will detect that "5%" is ungrounded because it does not match the provided grounding source "4.5%".
+The API detects that "5%" is ungrounded because it does not match the provided grounding source "4.5%".
-The response will include the correction text: "The interest rate is 4.5%."
+The response includes the correction text: "The interest rate is 4.5%."
 Best Practice:
 In a dynamic environment like finance, always use the most recent and reliable grounding sources to ensure your AI system provides accurate and timely information.

-#### Scenario 3: Content Creation with Historical Data
+#### Content Creation with Historical Data
 Use Case:
 You are creating content that involves historical data or events, where accuracy is critical to maintaining credibility and avoiding misinformation.